-A description of how the models were created can be found at the reference given by the aforementioned attribution/cite.
+Descriptions of how the models were created can be found in the aforementioned attributions.

 How to use the module¶

 The antenna models can be accessed from within a block of Python code in an input file.
 The models are inserted at location x,y,z.
 The coordinates are relative to the geometric centre of the antenna in the x-y plane and the bottom of the antenna skid in the z direction.
-The models must be used with cubic spatial resolutions of either 1mm (default) or 2mm by setting the keyword argument, e.g.
+The models must be used with cubic spatial resolutions of either 0.5mm (GSSI 400MHz antenna only), 1mm (default), or 2mm by setting the keyword argument, e.g.

 resolution=0.002.
 The antenna models can be rotated 90 degrees counter-clockwise (CCW) in the x-y plane by setting the keyword argument

 To include an antenna model similar to a GSSI 1.5 GHz antenna at a location 0.125m, 0.094m, 0.100m (x,y,z) using a 2mm cubic spatial resolution: